meet-projects/Y1-Summer-Labs/6.2 Day 6, Afternoon, Calculator Project/README.md

 ## Challenges: *(Extra)*
 1. Take more than one number!
 2. Take more than one symbol, and make sure that you calculate the right order of operations.
+3. Add a history of operations list/dictionary!
-3. Show the calculator results using turtle!
+4. Show the calculator results using turtle!

 ## Go Crazy: *(Extra)*
 1. Full Functional Graphics!
 (Turtle)